corydodt/Personal/README.d/readme-rocky-template.md

 sudo systemctl restart sshd
 ```

 That's all you have to do on the servers's side.
-Everything else (user managing) you doing locally on your administrative computer (that shouldn't be exposed to the wild internet never).
+Everything else (user
+managing), you do on your local administrative computer.

 To allow someone to access your servers: